tcort/tcbasic/LANG.md

     20 INPUT A,B
     30 PRINT "The product of ",A," and ",B," is ",A*B

+### FOR var = expression TO expression (STEP expression) / NEXT I

+Evaluates the first 'expression' and assigns the result to the index variable 'var' when entering the loop.
+Before each iteration, the second expression is evaluated and compared to the index variable.
+If the limit is not exceeded, another iteration takes place.
+At the end of each iteration, the step 'expression' is evaluated and added to the index variable.
+If a step 'expression' is not provided, the step defaults to `1`.

+Example:

+    10 PRINT "Squares of integers from 1 to 10"
+    20 FOR I = 1 TO 10
+    30 PRINT I^2
+    40 NEXT I
+    50 END

 ### GOSUB expression

 Evaluates 'expression' and jumps to the corresponding line number after saving the current line number.
 It may appear with with or without whitespace between `GO` and `SUB`.
 For example, both `GOSUB 100` and `GO SUB 100` are equivalent.